kunegis/stu/README.md

 * Stability of the interface:  We follow Semantic Versioning (semver.org) in order to provide stable syntax and semantics.
 Stu files written now will still work in the future.
+* Be familiar:  Stu follows the conventions of Make as much as possible, to make it easier to make the switch from Make to Stu.
+For instance, the options -j and -k work like in Make.

 ## Comparison to Make